* chosen project and why. how will this project work better in your portfolio than the other option?

 • the purpose of the work. why does this piece of graphic design exist? what is it supposed to do?

 This piece is going to be designed to send a message out to viewers to not buy pets on impulse.
 It is supposed to make people realize that a pet may be so cute in the store, but they are going to be a responsibility for the pets lifetime.
-People buy or give pets as gifts and do not think about how many pets get abandoned to do lack of interest after time.
+People buy or give pets as gifts and do not think about how many pets get abandoned to do lack of interest after time. • context for the work. what surrounds it? where or when does it appear? is it stand-alone or does it require a presenter, what else is on that channel? etc.

 The context for this would be like a public service announcement.
 It would appear during any normal commercial time.
 It could be on any channel.
 It may be played more on channels such as animal planet.
-It may also be on channels such as discovery, national geographic any channel that supports animal rights would most likely play it more often.
+It may also be on channels such as discovery, national geographic any channel that supports animal rights would most likely play it more often. • audience description. who are they and why are they watching

 The audience could be anyone who is watching tv at the time.
 It will effect the animal lovers more than the non animal lovers.
 It would hopefully make a person who is considering a pet think about the responsibilities of the pet they may be deciding to bring to the family.